- 4

 Read more: ERP System Security | Disaster Recovery | Risk Management for Organizations

-| ☐ | Establish official IT Support channels — use a ticket system only; do not provide support via unsolicited phone calls |
+| ☐ | Establish official IT Support channels — use a ticket system only; do not provide support via direct phone calls |

-| ☐ | Never grant Remote Access to unsolicited callers — always verify identity through a separate channel |
+| ☐ | Never grant Remote Access to unsolicited callers — always verify identity through another channel |

-| ☐ | Conduct Security Awareness training for employees — educate staff about new Social Engineering techniques |
+| ☐ | Conduct Security Awareness training for employees — teach them about new Social Engineering tactics |

-| ☐ | Implement Multi-Factor Authentication (MFA) — even if passwords are compromised, attackers cannot log in without the OTP |
+| ☐ | Use Multi-Factor Authentication (MFA) — even with stolen passwords, system access is denied without OTP |

 | ☐ | Restrict software installation privileges — regular employees should not have admin rights on their machines |

-| ☐ | Set up Email Filtering to block spam bombs — use rate limiting to detect high volumes of email in short periods |
+| ☐ | Set up Email Filtering to catch spam bombs — use rate limiting to detect large volumes of emails in a short time |

-| ☐ | Block unauthorized Remote Access Tools — only allow tools approved by the organization |
+| ☐ | Block unauthorized Remote Access Tools — allow only tools approved by the organization |

 — Saeree ERP Development Team